POLAR-fhiR/fhircrackr/docs/README.md

 Now we know that inside these xml objects there is the patient data somewhere.
-To bring it into a tabular format, we will use `fhir_crack()` which creates one table per resource type in the bundle.
+To bring it into a tabular format, we will use `fhir_crack()` which creates one table per resource type requested in the `design` argument.
 The most important argument `fhir_crack()` takes is `bundles`, the list of bundles that is returned by `fhir_search()`.
-The second important argument is `design`, an object that tells the function which data to extract from the bundle. `fhir_crack()` returns (a list of) data.frames or data.tables (if argument `data.tables=TRUE`).
+The second important argument is `design`, an object that tells the function which data to extract from the bundle and how. `fhir_crack()` returns (a list of) data.frames or data.tables (if argument `data.tables = TRUE`).

 The object that is passed to the `design` argument can be of class `fhir_table_description` or `fhir_design`.
 A `fhir_table_description` is used when you want to extract just one resource type, resulting in a single table.
-A `fhir_design` is basically a named list of `fhir_table_description`s and is used when you want to extract several resource types, resulting in a named list of tables.
+A `fhir_design` is basically a named list of `fhir_table_descriptions` and is used when you want to extract several resource types at once, resulting in a named list of tables.

 The details of what the different elements of a `fhir_table_description` or `fhir_design` mean are described in the vignette on flattening